 The Africa Cup of Nations 2021 was originally scheduled for January 2021.
 Due to the pandemic, it was shifted to January 2022.
 Many of the preliminary and qualifiers matches were also similarly shifted around.

-The AFCON 2022 will now take place from 9th January to 6th February, in Cameroon.
+The AFCON 2022 took place from 9th January to 6th February, in Cameroon.

 The final tournament of AFCON 2022 will start on 9th January 2022.
 Cameroon will play Burkina Faso in the first match of the tournament.
 The group matches will conclude by 20th January and the Round of 16 will take place from 23rd January to 25th.

 After a short 4-day break, the Quarter-Finals will be played on 29th and 30th January.
 The Semifinals are scheduled for 2nd and 3rd February.
 The third-place playoffs and the finals are both on 6th February 2022.

 24 countries qualified for the Africa Cup of Nations 2021’s final tournament, an increase from 16 in previous years.
 The full list of qualified teams is Algeria, Burkina Faso, Cameroon (Hosts), Cape Verde, Comoros, Egypt, Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Malawi, Mali, Mauritania, Morocco, Nigeria, Senegal, Sierra Leone, Sudan, Tunisia and Zimbabwe.

 Kenya has qualified for the AFCON 6 times: in 1972, 1988, 1990, 1992, 2004 and 2019.
 However, unfortunately, they failed to qualify this time in 2021, coming in third place in their group during the qualifiers.